yeetoverflow/autodisgaeaRPG/README.md

 # autodisgaeaRPG
 AutoHotkey project that automates the grindy parts of DisgaeaRPG.
 The program does not modify DisgaeaRPG app.
-It simply scans BlueStacks instance for patterns and clicks or swipes accordingly.
+It simply scans emulator instance for patterns and clicks accordingly.

 ## Setup [(video)](https://youtu.be/P-tkhNZyf8o)